xpple/DeepslateCracker/README.md

 Always use the latest (stable) version!

 # Deepslate Cracker
 Minecraft Fabric mod that cracks the (Overworld) world seed using deepslate patterns.
+Note that this project is mostly theoretical (an example of using Z3 in Java).
+The cracking itself does not complete in a time that is feasible for common usage.

 ## Installation
 1. Install the [Fabric Loader](https://fabricmc.net/use/).